Ancient History and Archaeology MA (Honours) 2025 entry

 • The Archaeology of Identities in the First Millennium BCE Mediterranean World

-• The Archaeology of Minoan Crete
+• The Colours of Ancient Art

-• The Archaeology of Roman Britain
+• The Archaeology of Ancient Rome

 In fourth year, students have the option of undertaking a dissertation of about 8,000 words on an approved topic in Archaeology.
 This independent project enables you to develop key research skills which are desired by both prospective employers and by graduate schools offering postgraduate degrees.